When out in the wild, we encounter different animals, the majority of which have parts that we might want to extract.

 He paid about $54,000 to hunt the animal but reportedly, none of it was received by the government, conservation centers, or the community as the hunt was illegal.
 The animal ended up dead, the hunter paid a lot of money, and it was never received.

 Despite the practice going back decades, and many countries publicly fighting it, its popularity soared in 2015 after the killing of Cecil the lion.
-People took to social media, angry about the animal’s killing and raised awareness about the practice.
+People took to social media, angry about the animal’s killing, and raised awareness about the practice.

 The Convention on International Trade in Endangered Species (CITES) is the international service that protects and declares certain species as endangered.
-However, it does not explicitly ban, prohibit or outlaw trophy hunting, even that of animals on its Red List which are on the verge of extinction
+However, it does not explicitly ban, prohibit, or outlaw trophy hunting, even that of animals on its Red List which are on the verge of extinction

-10. Threats to lions: Lions face four major threats, which are habitat loss, human-lion conflict, loss of prey base and trophy hunting.
+Lions face four major threats, which are habitat loss, human-lion conflict, loss of prey base, and trophy hunting.
 They are the four major threats that could likely drive lions on the Red List on CITES.